Guidelines on the use of generative AI

 Many generative AI tools allow you to paste content or upload images easily to assist with tasks.
 While useful, this can introduce risks to intellectual property, privacy and security when not used thoughtfully.

 Tools can be evaluated for more extensive types of use.
-OpenAI (ChatGPT) has been through the University’s Third Party Security Assessment process, and is suitable for use with information/data classified up to internal.
-If you have another tool you’d like to investigate further, the University’s Info Sec teams have produced more in depth guidance on how to evaluate generative AI tools’ security, and what sort of information is suitable for pasting or using with them.
+If you have another tool you’d like to investigate further, the University’s Info Sec teams have produced more in depth guidance on how to evaluate generative AI tools’ security; new tools may need to go through a Third Party Security Assessment (TPSA), and users will need to consider what sort of information is suitable for pasting or using with them.
+The same level of care should be applied to products with embedded AI tools such as Canva; check with InfoSec if you have any questions about what might apply.

-We will foster a culture of experimentation and learning around AI, seeking to share information with each other about new opportunities.
+We foster a culture of experimentation and learning around AI, seeking to share information with each other about new opportunities.

 Where a communicator feels that AI has played a key role in developing content (for example, by doing more than just assisting with edits), they may wish to use the following label.
 Placement would necessarily vary by tool, but the label should be visible to viewers.